-The main idea behind galaxy evolution is that star clusters merged to form larger clusters, which eventually merged into spiral galaxies, with most of the stars falling into the disk and bulge of the galaxy.
+The main idea behind galaxy evolution is that star clusters merged to form larger clusters, which merged into small irregular galaxies.
+These irregular galaxies merged into spiral galaxies and then into larger spiral galaxies, with most of the stars falling into the disk and bulge of the galaxy.

+Some small irregular galaxies still exist, such as these satellite galaxies orbiting our Milky Way galaxy.
 This photograph of the early morning sky in Australia shows the Large Magellenic Cloud (center) and the Small Magellenic Cloud (upper right).
-These small irregular galaxies are satellite galaxies of the Milky way, at distances of about 180,000 light years and 210,000 light years, respectively.
-By contrast, the bright star in the lower left, Alpha Carinae, lies in the Milky Way galaxy and is about 310 light years away from us.
+These small irregular galaxies are orbiting the Milky Way at distances of about 180,000 light years and 210,000 light years, respectively.
+In contrast, the bright star in the lower left, Alpha Carinae, lies in the Milky Way galaxy and is about 310 light years away from us.

 The spiral galaxy NGC 1532 is distorted by the tidal pull of its small companion galaxy.
-Eventually, these two galaxies will merge into one larger spiral galaxy.
-In general, spiral galaxies grow larger and more massive by absorbing small satellite galaxies.
+Spiral galaxies grow larger and more massive by absorbing small satellite galaxies.
 Over time, the disruptions are smoothed out and the galaxies settle into a steadier state.

 Not all collisions are between a large galaxy and a small satellite galaxy.
 These two galaxies are in the process of colliding.
 During the collision, large streams of stars are pulled between the two galaxies, and some stars can be flung off into intergalactic space.